janverschelde/PHCpack/src/doc/source/options.rst

    user    0m13.034s
    sys     0m0.010s

-With 16 tasks we get about a tenfold speedup, but what if we ask to double the precision?
+With 16 tasks we get about a tenfold :index:`speedup`, but what if we ask to double the precision?

 ::